umdevelopera/um-polylang/readme.txt

 * Integration with the Account tabs extension.
 Makes custom account tabs translatable.
 * Integration with the Profile tabs extension.
 Makes custom profile tabs translatable.

-== Installation ==

-Note: This plugin requires the "Ultimate Member" and "Polylang" plugins to be installed first.
-Note: This plugin is designed to integrate with the "Polylang" plugin, do not use it with the "Polylang PRO" plugin.

-You can install this plugin from the ZIP file as any other plugin.
-Download ZIP file from GitHub or Google Drive.
-You can find download links here: https://github.com/umdevelopera/um-polylang Follow this setup guide: https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin

 = Documentation & Support =

 This is a free extension created for the community.
 The Ultimate Member team does not provide support for this extension.
 Open new issue in the GitHub repository if you are facing a problem or have a suggestion: https://github.com/umdevelopera/um-polylang/issues

 Documentation is the README section in the GitHub repository: https://github.com/umdevelopera/um-polylang

+== Installation ==

+Note: This plugin requires the "Ultimate Member" and "Polylang" plugins to be installed first.
+Note: This plugin is designed to integrate with the "Polylang" plugin, do not use it with the "Polylang PRO" plugin.

+You can install this plugin from the ZIP file as any other plugin.
+Follow this instruction: https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin

+Download ZIP file from Google Drive.
+You can find download links here: https://github.com/umdevelopera/um-polylang

 == Changelog ==

+= 1.2.3: November X, 2025 =

+* Bugfixes:

+  - Fixed a conflict with the "Profile Tabs" extension version 1.2.0

 = 1.2.2: February 9, 2025 =